-Photostick: Physical isolation of single cells from tissue, for further propagation and sequencing
+Photostick: Physical isolation of single cells from tissue, for further propagation and single cell sequencing and omics

 Photostick enables the physical selection of single cells from large populations in diverse environments.
 The novel process entails photochemical immobilization of live cells with patterned illumination, followed by removal of unwanted cells with protease-mediated detachment.